jihadrekani/CarExhibition/README.md

 - Authentication
 - State Management with RTK
-- Local Storage
+- Local Storage - yet
 - Shopping Cart => yet
-- Search and Filtering => yet
+- Search and Filtering

-## API Used [Faker Store Api](https://vpic.nhtsa.dot.gov/api/vehicles/getallmanufacturers?format=json&page=2) with hardcoding.
+## hardcoding as an API.

 ## Pages